 If you’re in the mood to hunker down with a good book, fido can join you in the mezzanine lounge, the Tranquility Space and the terrace.

-The hotel has a strong reputation for its arts offering and has its own pottery studio.
+The hotel has a strong reputation for its arts offering and has its own craft studio.
 During the summer months, theatre performances take place on the sea view lawn.

 Bedruthan is wonderful for new parents heading off for that first holiday with both fido and the little one.
 Some rates include hire of baby backpacks, all terrain pushchairs and sterilisers, as well as a complimentary night of babysitting.